After You Install

 At the Summary step of the wizard, review configuration information and click Finish to confirm the changes.

-- If you want Veeam Backup for GCP to collect data on shared VPC networks for the project where the backup appliance belongs, the service account must also have the permissions described in this Veeam KB article.
+- If you want Veeam Backup for Google Cloud to collect data on Shared VPC networks for the project where the backup appliance belongs, the service account must also have the permissions described in Service Account Permissions.

 You can click Check Permissions to ensure that the account now has all the permissions required to perform data protection tasks for the project.